filipealmeida/probespawner/README.md

 addresses | list of addresses (for failover) e.g.: `["suchhost:5672", "suchhost:5672"]`
 host | your OpenTSDB host
 port | your OpenTSDB port
-metric_field | field with your metric name value_field | field with the value for your metric metrics | list of fields that are metrics to be stored
+metricPrefix | prefix to add to your OTSDB metrics, defaults to "probespawner" metric_field | field with your metric name value_field | field with the value for your metric metrics | list of fields that are metrics to be stored